Modified Government Services for Martin Luther King Jr.’s Birthday

 DPR recreation and aquatic centers will be closed on Monday, January 17.

-The Department of Human Services Service Centers will be closed on Monday, January 17.
+The Department of Human Services Economic Security Administration Service Centers will be closed on Monday, January 17.

 The DC Health & Wellness Center (77 P Street, NE) will be closed on Monday, January 17.